 One day, my mother brought me home from school whereupon walking into our front room, I collapsed on the settee completely lifeless.
 She immediately called in our doctor who diagnosed me as having a chill in my stomach and that I would be as right as rain next morning.

 Not satisfied, my mother asked the lady next door to have a look at me.
 She and her husband were medically qualified and owned a chemist shop.
 They both agreed that I was very ill and called in their own doctor.
 Within five minutes of him seeing me, my mother and I were in his own car being rushed to Guys Hospital.

 Guys Hospital had only two iron lungs at that time and both were in use.
 In one was a little girl and in the other was a little school friend of mine who had been admitted the previous day.
 So I was left on a trolley next to his iron lung so that we could see each other.
 Possibly significantly, he and I had both recently swam together at the Whips Cross Lido at Walthamstow.

-I had spent two months in Guys Hospital with polio and further two months convalescent in the Brighton Hospital before being allowed home.
+I had spent two months in Guys Hospital with Polio and a further two months convalescent in the Brighton Hospital before being allowed home.
 I didn't see my little school friend again for years.
-The polio had paralysed him from the waist downward.
+The Polio had paralysed him from the waist downward.
 There was of course no treatment.

 It was my Dad who did so much to aid my own recovery.
 He made me do as much sport as possible, and apart from being left with very thin legs, I have made a full recovery.
 All thanks to my Dad.
 God Bless Him.

-Thankfully a vaccine against polio became available for the public in the mid-1950s.
+Thankfully, a vaccine against Polio became available for the public in the mid-1950s.
 It was served as a few drops on a suger cube.
-I had mine, along with other undergraduates at my university.
+I had mine, along with all the other undergraduates at my university.
 We were called in large groups to stand in a long line and a nurse moved along the line, serving each of us in turn.
 It was all rather amusing at the time with giggles all round.
 Only in later life did I realise how grateful I should have been for it.